Steamjunk/SEI-Project1/README.md

 ### Approach
 The game is held entirely within a gameObject and a gameManager class in the script.

 The game field is modeled as three stacks, each holding zero or more pieces.
 One stack is selected and then another, if a piece can be legally moved it resolves.
+Stacks and pieces are drawn on page load not included in HTML.

 I designed the game scene to be user friendly.
 The block selection region is large and ground sections are labeled to be more intuitive.
 Pieces can be quickly moved by a skilled player to get good times.